RocketSauce83/Biovarmenne/README.md

 # Biovarmenne 🔐

 Biovarmenne replaces the manual PIN code entry in Mobiilivarmenne with fingerprint or face authentication.
-What Finnish mobile operators DNA and Elisa promised but never delivered — available now as free open source software.
+What Finnish mobile operators DNA, Elisa and Telia promised but never delivered — available now as free open source software.

 ## Background